Skip to main content

 Could a donor advised fund be right for you?

-There are a number of things to consider in weighing whether a DAF is right for you.
+There are several things to consider in deciding whether a DAF is right for you.
 You may want to explore a DAF further if you:

 • Are interested in setting aside money now or at the end of the year but want to grant it to nonprofits later or over a number of years